Hypothesis Testing Using Rejection Regions In Exercises 7–12, (a)... | Study Prep in Pearson+

 Rejection Region

 The rejection region is a set of values for the test statistic that leads to the rejection of the null hypothesis.
-It is determined by the significance level (α), which indicates the probability of making a Type I error (rejecting H0 when it is true).
-For a one-tailed test, like in this scenario, the rejection region is located in the tail of the distribution, where extreme values suggest that the null hypothesis is unlikely to be true.
+It is determined by the significance level (α), which defines the probability of making a Type I error (rejecting H0 when it is true).
+In this case, with α=0.10, the rejection region will be based on the critical value(s) of the standardized test statistic, indicating where the sample results would be considered statistically significant.

 Recommended video: